yxuansu/MAGIC/image_captioning/README.md

 ## Zero-Shot Image Captioning
 In this directory, we illustrate the details of our experiments on the task of zero-shot image captioning.

+> ****  The structure of the directory looks like:

+    .
+    ├── ./data/  # Contains details of how to prepare the benchmark data ├── ./language_model/ # Contains details of the unsupervised domain adaptation of language and different generation methods
+    ├── ./clip/  # Contains details of the CLIP model and how to perform the CLIPRe baseline

+    ├──
+    ├──
+    ├──
+    └──

 ****
 ### Catalogue:
 * <a href='#data_preparation'>1.
 Data Preparation</a>